Medical Anthropology Certificate

-The Certificate in Medical Anthropology is designed for students seeking expertise in the cross-cultural understanding of health and illness, as well as anthropological perspectives on science and medicine.
+Designed for students seeking expertise in the cross-cultural understanding of health and illness, as well as anthropological perspectives on science and medicine.
 Courses offer training in medical anthropology, science studies, representations and practices of health and illness, health and identity, and the relationships among gender, race, class, medicine, and science.
-You are required to complete (or expect to complete) three of the following courses by graduation and attain a 3.0 GPA minimum in these three courses.
-Each course may be used for one certificate only.

 Medical Anthropology Courses: